Hannibal Bridge: History

-The bridge was built for the Hannibal & St. Joseph Railroad by the Keystone Bridge Company.
-Although the railroad became part of the BNSF Railway, the name "Hannibal" has stuck.

 In 1886, the bridge was severely damaged by a tornado that collapsed a middle span.
 It was reconstructed and its truss structure was altered from an arch design to a traditional truss design.
 It was later replaced by the Second Hannibal Bridge 200 ft upstream on the northern bank, but at the same location on the southern bank where it enters into the gooseneck cut into the bluff.